nicklemmon/recipes/_recipes/herbed-artichoke-chicken.md

 review:			5

 #=== Stuff for the Sidebar ===#
-cooktime:		45 minutes
+cookTime:		45 minutes
-numserved:		8
+numServed:		8
 source:			http://allrecipes.com

 #=== Stuff for the ingredients list ===#